TORS Procedure: What is Transoral Surgery?

 Before scheduling your TORS procedure, discuss the risks, benefits, TORS surgery aftercare, and how to prepare for TORS.
 Contact Ascentist ENT today to learn how the TORS procedure can remove your worries and improve your health.

 TORS Procedure Benefits

-The TORS procedure uses cutting edge technology to provide advantages over traditional approaches and technology used in the past.
+The TORS procedure uses cutting-edge technologies to provide advantages over traditional approaches and technology used in the past.
 Benefits associated with the TORS procedure for surgeries involving the mouth, neck, and throat include the following:

 - Less pain